tshepang/blog/content/computing/developer of note: Brett Cannon.rst

   complex beast.
 * I am grateful that `he championed the move from Subversion to Mercurial for CPython development`__.
 I held back participating in CPython development until this move was complete...
-I Subversion is that painful to use.
+Subversion is that painful to use.
 * He created `Python Developer’s Guide`__, a great guide for those wishing to help out with core CPython development.